Skip to main content

 Temperature data loggers: Data loggers are used principally during cold chain studies and for verifying performance during the initial commissioning of cold rooms and freezer rooms.
 Temperature data loggers have limited functionality.
 More advanced features can be found in 30-day electronic refrigerator temperature loggers.

-30-day electronic refrigerator temperature loggers: All refrigerators must come equipped with a 30-day temperature logger device in compliance with WHO PQS standards.
+30-day electronic refrigerator temperature loggers: All refrigerators must come equipped with an integrated Level 2 EMD, integrated Level 3 EMD or 30-day temperature logger device in compliance with WHO IMD-PQS standards.
+Refer to Table 2.
 This device type can be used to review vaccine refrigerator temperatures over 30 days.
 The earliest data points are continuously overwritten so that the user always has access to the most recent 30-day period.
 The devices include a visual temperature alarm and some models allow data to be downloaded to a computer.
 Their use offers the possibility of much improved temperature monitoring at the health facility and lower sub-national levels where routine manual recording is known to be unreliable.

 30-day temperature loggers are NOT suitable for use in vaccine freezers; see the WHO Vaccine Management Handbook for appropriate temperature logger devices for freezers.